-Personal Wellness at Alpha Med Cancer Center in the Chicago, IL Area
+Personal Wellness at Alpha Med Physicians Group in the Chicago, IL Area

 While it’s not uncommon to feel powerless during your cancer treatment, this is an illusion.
 Personal upkeep and wellness are significant components of your overall care strategy.
 By maintaining excellent health and hygiene during your cancer treatment, you’re not only staying connected to your life outside of cancer, you’re putting your best foot forward — mentally and physically.